anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 Instead of setting up a new installation, you may as well replace the php files in your current installation with new versions from the quickstart archive.

-1. get the SeedDMS quickstart archive `seeddms-quickstart-x.y.z.tar.gz` and unpack it somewhere on your disc.
+1. get the SolutionDMS quickstart archive `seeddms-quickstart-x.y.z.tar.gz` and unpack it somewhere on your disc.
 2. copy the directory `seeddms-x.y.z` from the unpacked archive into your current installation and make the link `seeddms` point to this new directory.